Unmasking Biases with The Critical Examination of Bias in AI

-As Artificial Intelligence (AI) assumes an increasingly central role in decision-making processes across various domains, concerns about bias within AI systems have taken center stage.
-The algorithms that power AI are not immune to the biases in the data they are trained on, leading to potential discriminatory outcomes.
+As Artificial Intelligence (AI) assumes an increasingly central role in decision-making across domains, concerns about bias in AI systems have come to the forefront.
+The algorithms that power AI are not immune to the biases in the data on which they are trained, leading to potential discriminatory outcomes.
 Understanding and addressing bias in AI is crucial for the integrity of AI applications and for ensuring fairness, accountability, and ethical use in a diverse and interconnected world.

 Unintentional Consequences